core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## Publish/Subscribe {#pubsub}

 Unless a topic is configured to use a different mechanism, publish/ subscribe is performed as follows: A publisher publishes to a topic by submitting the data in a PUT request to a broker-managed "topic data resource".
 This causes a change to the state of that resources.
 Any subscriber observing the resource {{!RFC7641}} at that time receives a notification about the change to the resource state.
+Observations are maintained and terminated as specified on{{!RFC7641}}.

 ~~~~~~~~~~~
                ___